Nashville, Tennessee: Intercity rail

 Although a major freight hub for CSX Transportation, Nashville is not currently served by Amtrak, the third-largest metropolitan area in the U.S. to have this distinction.
 Nashville's Union Station had once been a major intercity passenger rail center for the Louisville and Nashville Railroad; Nashville, Chattanooga and St. Louis Railway; and the Tennessee Central Railway, reaching Midwestern cities and cities on the Gulf of Mexico and the Atlantic Ocean.
 However, by the time of Amtrak's founding, service had been cut back to a single train, the Floridian, which ran from Chicago to Miami and St. Petersburg, Florida.
 It served Union Station until its cancellation on October 9, 1979, due to poor track conditions resulting in late trains and low ridership, ending over 120 years of intercity rail service in Nashville.

 While there have been few proposals to restore Amtrak service to Nashville, there have been repeated calls from residents.
 In addition to scarce federal funding, Tennessee state officials do not believe that Nashville is large enough to support intercity rail.
 "It would be wonderful to say I can be in Memphis and jump on a train to Nashville, but the volume of people who would do that isn't anywhere close to what the cost would be to provide the service," said Ed Cole, chief of environment and planning with the Tennessee Department of Transportation.
 Ross Capon, executive director of the National Association of Railroad Passengers, said rail trips would catch on if routes were expanded, but conceded that it would be nearly impossible to resume Amtrak service to Nashville without a substantial investment from the state.
 However, in 2020, Amtrak indicated it was considering a service that would run from Atlanta to Nashville by way of Chattanooga.

-Nashville launched a passenger commuter rail system called the Music City Star on September 18, 2006.
+Nashville launched a passenger commuter rail system called the Music City Star (now the WeGo Star) on September 18, 2006.
 The only currently operational leg of the system connects the city of Lebanon to downtown Nashville at the Nashville Riverfront station.
 Legs to Clarksville, Murfreesboro and Gallatin are currently in the feasibility study stage.
 The system plan includes seven legs connecting Nashville to surrounding suburbs.